-The selling stockholders may, from time to time, sell any or all of their shares of common stock on any stock exchange, market or trading facility on which the shares are traded or in private transactions.
+Each selling stockholder of the securities and any of its pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their securities covered hereby on the OTC Bulletin Board or any other stock exchange, market or trading facility on which the securities are traded or in private transactions.
 These sales may be at fixed or negotiated prices.
-The selling stockholders may use any one or more of the following methods when selling shares:
+A selling stockholder may use any one or more of the following methods when selling securities:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales; - broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - a combination of any such methods of sale;
+- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction;

-- through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - any other method permitted pursuant to applicable law.
+- purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - in transactions through broker-dealers that agree with the selling stockholders to sell a specified number of such securities at a stipulated price per security; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.

-The selling stockholders may also sell shares under Rule 144 under the Securities Act of 1933, as amended, if available, rather than under this prospectus.
+The selling stockholders may also sell securities under Rule 144 under the Securities Act of 1933, as amended, if available, rather than under this prospectus.